 - Your employment history

-For examples of how to use keywords on your resume, check out our Sample resumes and cover letters page.
+For examples of how to use keywords on your resume, check out our Sample resumes page.

 Here are a few things not to include on your resume.
 Note that there may be circumstances when including some of the following information shows that you're a good fit for the job.
 If that's the case, including that information would be a good idea.